 By Anwesha Majumder and Jess Forden

-While the Family and Medical Leave Act of 1993 (FMLA) allows eligible employees to take up to 12 work weeks of unpaid leave during any 12-month period to care for a new child, care for a seriously ill family member, or recover from a serious illness, it excludes many types of employees both explicitly — as the law only applies to businesses with 50 employees or more, and only to workers within those businesses that have worked at the business for at least one year and logged 1,250 hours within the past year — and implicitly — because many low-paid workers cannot afford to take unpaid leave.
-These exclusions mean that access to leave varies starkly across racial lines: about 71 percent of Latinx workers, 67 percent of indigenous workers, 61 percent of Black workers and 54 percent of AAPI workers are either not eligible for or cannot afford to take unpaid FMLA leave.
+The Family and Medical Leave Act of 1993 (FMLA) allows eligible employees to take up to 12 work weeks of unpaid leave during any 12-month period to care for a new child, care for a seriously ill family member, or recover from a significant illness.
+However, the act excludes many types of employees both explicitly — as the law only applies to businesses with 50 employees or more, and only to workers within those businesses that have worked at the business for at least one year and logged 1,250 hours within the past year — and implicitly — because many low-paid workers cannot afford to take unpaid leave.
+These exclusions mean that access to leave varies starkly across racial lines: About 71% of Hispanic workers, 67% of Indigenous workers, 61% of Black workers, and 54% of Asian American and Pacific Islander workers are either not eligible for or cannot afford to take unpaid FMLA leave.
 Other marginalized groups, such as people with disabilities or the LGBTQIA+ community, are also less likely to have access to paid leave because of the disproportionate share of low-wage jobs held by these groups and the non-inclusive ways company policies can be written.

 This is because workers who might otherwise have taken unpaid leave or could not afford to take unpaid leave now have additional income from the national program that will flow back into the economy as they spend that income on food, clothes, or other goods and services, which in turn supports additional jobs.
-For every dollar earned by a worker on leave through the national paid leave program, an additional 50 cents are earned elsewhere in the economy, which translates to thousands more jobs as well.
-Importantly, this analysis uses 2018 economic data in order to estimate a “normal” economy not in the throes of a public health crisis, meaning that paid leave would be even more impactful in the current economy.
+In other words, for every dollar earned as paid leave, an additional 50 cents is earned by someone not taking paid leave because of the increased economic activity that newly empowered leave-takers’ access to wage replacement generates.

 There are other well-documented channels through which paid leave may also have positive economic impacts that are not measured in our calculations.
 For example, recent research on state-level paid leave programs show that paid family leave in California and New Jersey improved women’s earnings and labor force participation.
-Paid leave may also have positive economic impacts on businesses especially in industries where pay is low, including the restaurant industry where paid leave could reduce turnover by almost 50 percent.
-This is particularly important as the hospitality industry attempts to recover from the economic devastation of the first year of COVID-19 and looks to hire back millions of workers.
+Other research shows that paid leave policies can improve health outcomes for mothers and children.